 There is also a related connector property.
-The orthogonal property of a connector has three possible conditions, manual, guided, and automated.
+The orthogonal property of a connector has two possible conditions, manual, and guided.
 This property can be viewed and modified from the General tab in the Connector Properties and Connector Styles dialog boxes.

-Orthogonal
+L Urthogor ial

 Assistance creating vertical and horizontal lines:

 O Ma n ual (no assistance)

 Guided (recommended)

 O Automated and routed (advanced)